kevinvanleer/kmdb/README.md

 POST /api/unstable/movies

-Payload should be JSON string that describes an object, 'movies' that contains a list of movie objects.
+Payload should be JSON string that describes an object, `movies` that contains a list of movie objects.

 ### Modify movies